 Broadly, my research examines the impact of community-based interventions on public health outcomes.
 Specifically, my work focuses on the development of eating habits and physical activity patterns in early childhood audiences.
 To date my work has utilized innovative approaches in the development, implementation, and evaluation of interventions aimed at preventing childhood obesity in preschool settings and the home environment.
 I am committed to improving health outcomes through community-informed interventions by promoting health equity amongst at-risk audiences - those with limited resources, who are Hispanic, living in rural settings, and with limited health literacy.
+Currently, my research is focused on digital (m-Health) intervention strategies, including mobile apps, food photography, and other digital evaluation approaches.

 My research goals are to continue to explore how modifiable behaviors and environments impact child and caregiver behaviors related to nutrition, physical activity, and healthy growth.
 This goal is guided by a philosophy which espouses the close connection between behavior and health outcomes and a commitment to influencing behaviors in early childhood and at-risk populations, particularly those which relate to childhood obesity.